awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.BestPractice.md

 By monitoring your application as it runs, you can detect plans that cause performance regressions\.
 When you detect regressions, you manually reject or fix the bad plans by following these steps:

 1. While your application runs, enforce the use of managed plans and automatically add newly discovered plans as unapproved\.
-For more information, see [Using managed plans](AuroraPostgreSQL.Optimize.UsePlans.md) and [Automatically capturing plans](AuroraPostgreSQL.Optimize.CapturePlans.md#AuroraPostgreSQL.Optimize.CapturePlans.Automatic)\.
+For more information, see [Using Aurora PostgreSQL managed plans](AuroraPostgreSQL.Optimize.UsePlans.md) and [Automatically capturing plans](AuroraPostgreSQL.Optimize.CapturePlans.md#AuroraPostgreSQL.Optimize.CapturePlans.Automatic)\.

 1. Monitor your running application for performance regressions\.